andrew-welch/GW2Launcher-AutoIT-logins/README.md

    ![](web-content/image-launchconfig.png)

 4. Click the account in GW2 Launcher to open the account.
+You can also shift-select multiple accounts and open them together - they will individually be triggered to continue and close.
+If using this it's recommended to delay launches by 15 seconds between each launch (Settings > Launching > Delay)

 ## Executable